jeangoisse/CE-Boomspears/README.md

 ##### *This is a testing release, all feedback, ideas and balance discussion are highly welcome!*

-Inspired by Mad-Max Fury Road and WW2 Asian anti-tank skills, we proudly want you the *Boomspears!*.
+Inspired by Mad-Max Fury Road and WW2 Asian anti-tank skills, we proudly present you the *Boomspears!*.

 Boomspears are throwable, highly dangerous both for users and for foes, explosive javelin designed to be a true alternative to stickbombs and molotovs.
 It is highly effective against armored pawns and mechs, at the cost of unprecise shots and a relatively dangerous range of use.